tinybirdco/demo-user-facing-saas-dashboard-signatures/README.md

 ### Create environment variables for local dev

-You need to copy your Tinybird host and token to the `.env` file in your directory:
+You need to copy your Tinybird host and token to the `.env.local` file in your directory:

 ```bash
 NEXT_PUBLIC_TINYBIRD_HOST=your_tinybird_host # (e.g. api.tinybird.co)